Council regularly inspects certain types of business to make sure they’re following state rules for health and safety.

 Businesses that fall into the categories below have to be registered with Council.
 They can be inspected at any time, without notice, and fined if they’re not doing the right thing.

 Any business that handles food has to be registered with Council.
+Special rules apply to food businesses, including permanent, temporary and mobile food providers.

 This category includes hairdressers, beauty and nail salons, acupuncture, piercing and tattooists.